aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/_index.md

 ```

 `config.LoadDefaultConfig()` will construct an [aws.Config]({{< apiref "aws#Config" >}})
 using the AWS shared configuration sources.
-This includes configuring a credential provider. configuring the region, and
+This includes configuring a credential provider. configuring the AWS Region,
-loading service specific configuration.
-Service clients can be constructed using the loaded `aws.Config`, providing a
+and loading service specific configuration.
+Service clients can be constructed using the loaded `aws.Config`, providing
-consistent pattern for constructing clients in a uniform manner.
+a consistent pattern for constructing clients.

 For more information about AWS Shared Configuration see the
 [AWS Tools and SDKs Shared Configuration and Credentials Reference Guide ](https://docs.aws.amazon.com/credref/latest/refdocs/overview.html)